Published on November 8, 2016

 Or maybe your stress is caused by having a gazillion people over to your house for dinner, either because that’s what you’ve always done, or that’s what everyone expects.
 STOP.
 This year, consider having a quiet dinner or suggest that it’s someone else’s turn to play host.

 Spending too much on gifts can also be an unneeded stress, both in time and in dollars.
 STOP.
 This year, tell relatives and friends you’d like to cut down on gift giving this year.
-Just tell the plain truth: Money is tight and you can’t afford it.
-Instead, suggest a lower cost alternative, like trading homemade gifts or putting a limit on the gift cost or making a donation in their names to a charity.
-Or, tell everyone what you really want this gift-giving season is the gift of time: that you don’t want them to spend any time in the crowded mall shopping on your behalf, and you will be doing the same this year.
+Just tell the plain truth: Money is tight, and you can’t afford it.
+Instead, suggest a lower cost alternative, like trading homemade gifts or putting a limit on the gift cost or donating in their names to a charity.
+Or tell everyone what you really want this gift-giving season is the gift of time: that you don’t want them to spend any time in the crowded mall shopping on your behalf, and you will be doing the same this year.
 You want time to chill, time to do absolutely nothing, except for putting your feet up and catching up on some books you’ve been wanting to read, or blocking out time for binge-watching all episodes of a show you missed on Netflix.

-Whatever the source of your stress, nail it down and remove it . . . and throw the guilt out the window.
+Whatever the source of your stress, nail it down and remove it, and throw the guilt out the window.
 You will feel relieved and happy with the control that you exert over the situation.
 It’s your choice to take the control.
 Don’t leave room for excuses.
 Don’t leave any doubt in anyone’s mind that you mean it.

 You CAN Focus on Activities, Not Holiday Food

-Go ice skating, window shop along Fifth Avenue or a “ritzy strip” in your home town, take a horse and buggy ride, go pumpkin picking or take a walk through a corn maze with your kids, or curl up in front of the fire place and begin reading that book that’s been sitting on your night stand for months.
+Go ice skating, window shop along Fifth Avenue or a “ritzy strip” in your hometown, take a horse and buggy ride, go pumpkin picking or take a walk through a corn maze with your kids, or curl up in front of the fireplace and begin reading that book that’s been sitting on your nightstand for months.
 Start your own traditions.
 Instead of focusing on the baking and cooking traditions, make a new tradition surrounding an activity like decorating your own door wreath or, as a family, volunteering at a food bank.

-You CAN Replace Some of Your High Calorie Holiday Foods With Low Calorie or Healthier Options
+You CAN Replace Some of Your High Calorie Holiday Foods with Low Calorie or Healthier Options

 Replace cookies with tea biscuits or low-fat muffins, rich candies with fruit, apple pie with ambrosia, or ice cream with frozen yogurt pie.